 CBD In Vermont

 Did you know that Vermont was the first US state to legalize cannabis (and by proxy, hemp CBD) via an act of the legislature rather than through a public referendum?
 Up until that time, the purchase of hemp CBD oil in Vermont was technically only legal for approved medical marijuana patients.
-In this post, we’ll go over Vermont’s 2021 hemp and CBD laws including those related to growing hemp and selling CBD products.
+Now, in 2022, it’s all legal.

 Hemp and CBD Laws vs. Marijuana Laws in Vermont